 Fitra was among the first SaS students.
 After completing the first three years of junior high school (Sekolah Menengah Pertama) in the neighbouring village she continued her education in the nearby town, and became a teacher.
 This would not have been possible without SaS.

-The goal of the Maria Peters School Grant is, building on Java Village’s Sponsor a Student (SaS) project, to enable village students to continue their education at junior high school (SMP), followed by three final years of high school (SMA) or vocational education (SMK).
+The goal of the Maria Peters Scholarship is, building on Java Village’s Sponsor a Student (SaS) project, to enable village students to continue their education at junior high school (SMP), followed by three final years of high school (SMA) or vocational education (SMK).

 Completed projects Youth and Education